Survival knife

 Survival knives are knives intended for survival purposes in a wilderness environment, often in an emergency when the user has lost most of their main equipment.
-Most military aviation units issue some kind of survival knife to their pilots in case their aircraft are shot down behind enemy lines and the crew needs tools to facilitate their survival, escape, and rescue.
-Survival knives can be used for trapping, skinning, wood cutting, wood carving, and other uses.
-Hunters, hikers, and outdoor sport enthusiasts use survival knives.
-Some survival knives are heavy-bladed and thick.
-Other survival knives are lightweight or fold in order to save weight and bulk as part of a larger survival kit.
-Their functions often include serving as a hunting knife.
-Features, such as hollow handles, that could be used as storage space for matches or similar small items, began gaining popularity in the 1980s.
-Custom or semi-custom makers such as Americans Jimmy Lile, Bo Randall, and Chris Reeve are often credited with inventing those features.

-Origins of the survival knife
+Origins

 Prior to the late 19th century, outdoorsmen and military personnel did not use knives that were notably different from the knives used by butchers.

 Blades were relatively thin and the handles were often no more than two wooden slabs riveted to the tang.
 Serrations appeared on knives in the 19th century for use as a wood saw or fish scaler.

 Around the turn of the century, Webster L. Marble introduced the modern concept of the "hunting knife."
 These knives incorporated heavier blades, crossguards, and pommels.
 They very much resembled miniaturized Bowie knives.

 Case, Cattaraugus, and other cutlery manufacturers soon introduced similar knives of their own and it is from these that the modern concept of the survival knife is descended.
 These knives, along with machetes and bolos constituted survival knives as used by military, explorers, and outdoorsmen up through at least the 1930s.